 Now comes the best part: the cover!
 It’s almost unheard of for an author to have input of any kind on the cover, but this was very important to me.
 One of my few requests was that I have cover design final approval.
-Every author wants to land at one of the largest publishing houses, referred to as The Big Five.
+Every author wants to land at one of the largest publishing houses.
 But there’s a lot to be said for landing at a smaller press.
 I’m not sure I would’ve been given any design input whatsoever at a larger house.
-But with a small press, this was fully granted.
+But with a small press, this was granted.
 It probably didn’t hurt my cause that I work in fine art, and have a degree in graphic designer.

 When my editor reached out and asked for cover design inspiration that she could pass along to the designer, I scoured the internet for cover layouts that I thought would represent Thieves well.
 I wanted the main image to be feminine yet dark.
 Moody.
 And most importantly, I wanted it to portray a sense of disconnectedness and confusion.
 After stating this in the email, I included a few stock images that appealed to me.
 I also included a photograph I’d taken while working on an underwater series called, To The Depths Go The Fallen, to show her what I meant when I said “feminine, dark, moody, and disconnected from reality”.